 - Workforce Training: Advanced Opportunities can pay up to $500 per course or $1000 per year for regionally approved workforce training courses at a public Idaho college.

 Feel free to reach out to Mrs. Gatfield, Mr. Pettit, or Mrs. Holladay with any questions regarding Advanced Opportunities funding, courses covered, or the cost of credits or exams.

 Regular School Year (and Summer Session) Dual Credits:

 There are 4 steps to using Advanced Opportunities funding:

-- Each student must complete and turn in their Fast Forward Participation Form to Mr. Pettit or Mrs. Johnson.
+- FAST FORWARD FORMS.
+Each student must complete and turn in their Fast Forward Participation Form to Mrs. Gatfield or Mr. Pettit.
 You can also scan and email a copy to firstname.lastname@example.org.
-This form needs to be turned in one time only from 6 – 12th grade for North Star Charter School.
-There are certain stipulations around using this funding, so please be sure to read all the specific details outlined in the form.
+Students only need to submit this form one time between 6th and 12th grade at North Star.
+Please read this form carefully.

 - DUAL ENROLL.
 All dual credit registration takes place online through CWI’s online registration platform called Dual Enroll.
 To register for dual credit courses, students must first create an account with Dual Enroll.
 Once the account has been created, students will continue to use this account throughout high school, and will not have to go through the initial sign-up process with Dual Enroll again.